-Pink Floyd toured the bulk of Dark Side of the Moon in Britain for months prior to recording.
-The album marks a new phase in the band’s sound, with more personal lyrics and with much smaller instrumental parts, containing some of the more complicated uses of instruments and sound effects available at the time.
-The themes explored in there are varied and personal, including greed, mental illness, aging, death and money.
+Pink Floyd toured the bulk of Dark Side of the Moon in Britain for months before recording.
+The album marks a new phase in the band’s sound, with more personal lyrics, and much smaller instrumental parts, containing some of the more complicated uses of instruments and sound effects available at the time.
+The themes explored there are varied and personal, including greed, mental illness, aging, death, and money.

 “Ticking away, the moments

 Fritter and waste the hours

 …”You are young and life is long and there is time to kill today.